Clad3815/ai-function-helper/README.md

   - `max_tokens` (optional): The maximum number of tokens to generate.
   - `top_p` (optional): The top p value for the AI model.
   - `blockHijack` (optional): If true, the AI model will strictly follow the function's instructions and ignore any hijack attempts in the user message.
 Default is `false`.
-  - `stream` (optional):  If true, the AI model will send the response in streams instead of all at once.
-This is only compatible if `funcReturn` is not defined.
-Default is `false`.

 ### funcReturn